How to Create Profitable Facebook Catalog Ads [Setup + 2026 Examples]

 Now it’s time to move into the ad set stage, where you’ll define your audience, budget, placements, and optimization goal.

 - Audience: Here, you can use custom, broad, or lookalike audiences depending on your objectives.
-With Advantage+ catalog ads, Meta will also help refine your reach using its machine learning.
+With Advantage+ catalog ads, Meta will also help refine your reach.

 - Budget: Choose your daily or lifetime budget based on how aggressively you want to scale.
 You can start small while testing, then increase once you know what’s converting.